-36.4 The provisional starting grids for each race will be published no less than two hours before the start of the formation lap.
-Any competitor whose car(s) is (are) unable to start for any reason whatsoever (or who has good reason to believe that their car(s) will not be ready to start) must inform the clerk of the course accordingly at the earliest opportunity and, in any case, no later than one hour and fifteen minutes before the start of the formation lap.

-If one or more cars are withdrawn the grid will be closed up accordingly.
-The final starting grid will be confirmed one hour before the start of the formation lap.

-Should a competitor use a replacement engine after the grid is published he will be put at the back of the grid and the starting grid will not be revised (the grid position will stay open).

-- 36.5 The grid will be in a staggered 1 x 1 formation and the rows on the grid will be separated by 7.2 metres. - 36.6 Any car which has not taken up its position on the grid by the time the five minutes signal is shown will not be permitted to do so and must start from the pits in accordance with Article 28.2.
+- 36.4 The provisional starting grids for each race will be published no less than two hours before the start of the formation lap.
+Any competitor whose car(s) is (are) unable to start for any reason whatsoever (or who has good reason to believe that their car(s) will not be ready to start) must inform the clerk of the course accordingly at the earliest opportunity and, in any case, no later than one hour and fifteen minutes before the start of the formation lap. - If one or more cars are withdrawn the grid will be closed up accordingly.
+The final starting grid will be confirmed one hour before the start of the formation lap. - Should a competitor use a replacement engine after the grid is published he will be put at the back of the grid and the starting grid will not be revised (the grid position will stay open). - 36.5 The grid will be in a staggered 1 x 1 formation and the rows on the grid will be separated by 7.2 metres. - 36.6 Any car which has not crossed Safety Car line 1 by the time the 5 minutes signal is shown must start from the pits in accordance with Article 38.2.